-This article was originally posted in 2013 06 08, it was updated today, 2017 07 o6, to add an instructive graphic pertaining to the changing demographics of Japan, caused by the decline of Japan’s fertility rates.
+This article was originally posted in 2013 06 08.
+It was updated today, 2017 07 o6, to add an instructive graphic pertaining to the changing demographics of Japan, caused by the decline of Japan’s fertility rates.
 Japan’s total fertility rate is 1.41, ranking 210th out of 224 countries, but it is not that extraordinarily low in comparison to other developed nations of comparable size or economies.
 An appreciation of that can be gained from the list of countries, ranked by their TFR’s, at the CIA World Factbook.
-All of the countries with few children have many elderly.
+All of the countries with too few children have many elderly.

-China relaxed its one-child policy (in rural areas it had long been two children per family), because China became conscious of the problem of too many elderly, that for one couple of productive age it is an impossibility to provide the necessities of life for two sets of parents and four set of grandparents.
+China relaxed its one-child policy for urban areas (in rural areas it had long been two children per family), because China became conscious of the problem of too many elderly, that for one couple of productive age it is an impossibility to provide the necessities of life for two sets of parents and four set of grandparents.

 Canada achieved the same TFR as China (1.6 children per average woman of fertile age – China and Canada rank 182nd and 183rd, respectively, on the CIA TFR rank list).
-That came about voluntarily, without government coercion but with government legislation to deconstruct the family, with punitive taxation for two-parent, single-income-earner families with children, with subsidies for child-care expenses and with child-tax credits, and so on.
+That came about voluntarily, without government coercion but with government legislation to deconstruct the family, with punitive taxation for two-parent, single-income-earner families with children, with subsidies for child-care expenses, with child-tax credits, and so on.
 Still, how come no one in Canada is talking about couples having to support two sets of parents and four sets of grandparents?
 Is that because it is thought that the problem will be half as bad for individuals living as “single parents” or as fathers expunged from their families, because then each child only has to worry about supporting one set of parents and two sets of grandparents?
-That would be ludicrous, but even though we refuse to recognize it and look at all sort of things to worry about, except the one that matters, the problem of too many elderly will not go away.
+That would be ludicrous, but even though we refuse to recognize it and look at all sort of things to worry about, except the one that matters, the steadily growing problem of too many elderly will not go away.

 Many elderly + few children, add up to a shrinking Schneider clan